sarah1893/notes/docs/notes/python-new-py3.rst

 **New in Python 3.6**

+- PEP 468_ - Preserving the order of \*\*kwargs in a function
+- PEP 520_ - Preserving Class Attribute Definition Order
 - bpo 27350_ - More compact dictionaries with faster iteration

 Before Python 3.5